rmizukam/nanoscopeAFM/README.md

 - `AFMinfo` - S3 class that contains all parameters of the AFM images, such as vibration frequency, etc.
 - `AFMmath` - S3 class that contains computed parameters, such as roughness, etc. about a particular AFM image

 ## Usage

-Complete descriptions for [nanoscopeAFM library functions](https://thomasgredig.github.io/nanoscopeAFM/) and examples in the [Article Vignettes](https://thomasgredig.github.io/nanoscopeAFM/articles/).
+There is a complete description for [nanoscopeAFM library functions](https://thomasgredig.github.io/nanoscopeAFM/); examples in the [Article Vignettes](https://thomasgredig.github.io/nanoscopeAFM/articles/) are also available.